MicrosoftDocs/cloud-adoption-framework/docs/get-started/manage-costs.md

 # Get started: Manage cloud costs

 One of the core disciplines of cloud governance is cost management.
-The discipline of cost management focuses on establishing budgets, monitoring cost allocation patterns, and implementing controls to improve cloud spending behaviors across the IT portfolio.
+Cost management focuses on establishing budgets, monitoring cost allocation patterns, and implementing controls to improve cloud-spending behaviors across the IT portfolio.

 However, enterprise cost optimization involves many other roles and functions to minimize cost and balance the demands of scale, performance, security, and reliability.
-This article maps those various supporting functions into a getting started guide to help create alignment between each of the involved teams.
+This article maps those various supporting functions to help create alignment between each of the involved teams.

-## Get started

 Governance is the cornerstone of cost optimization within any large enterprise.
 The following section outlines cost optimization guidance within the context of governance.
-The subsequent steps help each team get started with actions that target their role in cost optimization.
-Together, these steps will help your entire organization get started on a cohesive cost optimization journey.
+The subsequent steps help each team take actions that target their role in cost optimization.
+Together, these steps will help your organization get started on a journey toward cost optimization.

 ![Get started with enterprise cost management](../_images/get-started/cost-map.png)

-## Step 1: Enterprise cost optimization
+## Step 1: Optimize enterprise costs

-The cloud governance team is well prepared to evaluate and act on overspending or unplanned spending through a combination of monitoring spend/performance, reducing resource sizing/spend, and safe termination of unused resources.
+The cloud governance team is well prepared to evaluate and act on overspending or unplanned spending through a combination of monitoring performance, reducing resource sizing, and safely terminating unused resources.
 Enterprise cost optimization starts with a shared team understanding of the tools, processes, and dependencies required to wisely act on cost concerns at an environment level.

 **Deliverables:**

 - Implement wise cost management changes across the enterprise.
-- Document your Cost Management policies, processes, and design guidance in the [Cost Management policy template](../govern/cost-management/template.md).
+- Document your cost management policies, processes, and design guidance in the [Cost Management Discipline template](../govern/cost-management/template.md).

-This deliverable of this step is the result of a few recurring tasks:
+This deliverable is the result of a few recurring tasks:

 - Ensure strategic alignment with the cloud strategy team (which includes workload stakeholders across the portfolio).
 - Optimize cost across the environment.
-  - Shutdown or autoshutdown unused VMs.
+  - Manually or automatically shut down unused VMs.
   - Delete or deallocate stopped VMs.
   - Ensure proper resource sizing.
-  - Align actual spend to budget expectations.
+  - Align spending to budget expectations.
-- Validate any architectural change using the Azure Architecture Review to facilitate a conversation with technical owners of the workload(s).
+- Validate any architectural change by using the Azure Architecture Review to facilitate a conversation with technical owners of the workloads.

 **Guidance to support deliverable completion:**

-- Ensure all workloads and resources follow [proper naming and tagging conventions](../ready/azure-best-practices/naming-and-tagging.md) and [enforce tagging conventions using Azure Policy](https://docs.microsoft.com/azure/governance/policy/tutorials/govern-tags) with a specific emphasis on tags for "cost center" and "technical owner".
+- Ensure all workloads and resources follow [proper naming and tagging conventions](../ready/azure-best-practices/naming-and-tagging.md).
+[Enforce tagging conventions by using Azure Policy](https://docs.microsoft.com/azure/governance/policy/tutorials/govern-tags) with a specific emphasis on tags for "cost center" and "technical owner."
 - On a regular basis, review and apply [cost management best practices](../govern/cost-management/best-practices.md) to guide analysis and improvements across the enterprise.
-The following are a few of the most impactful governance practices from that article:
+Here are a few of the most impactful governance practices:

   - Act on [general cost best practices](../govern/cost-management/best-practices.md) to reduce sizing and cost and to stop unused machines.
   - Apply [hybrid use benefits](../govern/cost-management/best-practices.md#best-practice-take-advantage-of-azure-hybrid-benefit) to reduce licensing cost.